jeremy-rico/barista_chatbot/README.md

 >Also note you will need to export the variable for it to be accessible to Docker ```export OPENAI_API_KEY=your_api_key```

-If you have to run docker using root privledges run this line:
+If you have to run docker using root privledges, run this line:
 ```
 sudo -E docker compose -f docker-compose-dev.yaml up
 ```

-If you do not need root privledges to run docker than run this line:
+If you do not need root privledges to run docker, run this line:
 ```
 docker compose -f docker-compose-dev.yaml up
 ```